Medically reviewed on May 2, 2018.

 - When you are ready to use, take the pen out of the case.

 - Pull off safety release.

-- Jab straight into the outer thigh and hold for as long as you were told.
+- Jab straight into the outer thigh as you have been told.
+This medicine may be given through clothes if needed.
+Inject and hold for as long as you were told.

-- Get medical help right away after using this medicine.
+- Get medical help right away after using atropine auto-injector.